Francis-Tay/Armadino/README.md

 ![](img/logo_bg.gif)

-## Armadino - an Arduino Gameboy, Clock, Electronic Lab, TVout Console and more...
+## Armadino - an Arduino® clock, electronic lab kit, game console and more...
+# Learn, play, and display!
+Armadino is a kit for all seasons and reasons

 ![](img/armadino.jpg)

 **Armadino** is meant to be much more than a Arduino-based handheld gamepad.
-By attaching appropriate accessories to the expansion pins, it may be turned into a LED clock, a TV game console, an Arduino experiment kit or just about any creative project to control or sense.
+By attaching appropriate accessories to the expansion pins, it may be turned into a LED clock, a TV game console, an Arduino® experiment kit or just about any creative project to control or sense.

 It is not over-the-top and despite its brutal simplicity, has a colour LED matrix, a score board and 6-button keypad that make it both fun and versatile.
 Don't just experiment and learn, make something useful with it and proudly display it.